PJW58/PasswordDialog/README.md

       Numerals          := pws_yes;      // Should Numeric characters be Allowed/Required
       SpecialCharacters := pws_allowed;  // Should Special characters be Allowed/Required
       ExcludeSimilar    := pws_yes;      // Should we exclude characters that look very similar ExcludeAmbiguous  := pws_yes;      // Should we exclude characters know to confuse some apps

+      Result := ShowModal;
-      if ShowModal = mrOK then begin
+      if Result = mrOK then begin
-        NewPassword  := Password;
+        NewPassword  := HashedPassword;
-	    RequireReset := RequirePasswordChange;
+		RequireReset := RequirePasswordChange
-      end;
+      end else begin
     end;
   finally
     FreeAndNil( PasswordChangeDialog );